bcdev/s3-synergy/README.md

   git clone git://github.com/bcdev/s3-synergy.git

-The source tree, including auxiliary data, will be copied from the repository.
-Then move the Sentinel-3 L1c test data into the testdata directory of the source tree.
+The complete source tree will be copied from the repository.
+Then move the ADF into the 'files' directory and the Sentinel-3 L1c test data into the 'testdata/SY1' directory of the source tree.
 Now you are ready for building the software.

 Linux
 -----